Who is Charles Harmon?

 I am the exception.
 I got involved with the web when it started back in the mid-90s.
 As a programmer and as a business partner who created my first website with Microsoft Front Page 97.

-Click image below to find out 21 steps you can take to help you acheive success.
+Click image below to find out how you can achieve success online.

 In early 2000 I got involved with my younger brothers when minicomputers first came out.
 They are obsolete now (minicomputers, that is).
 I wrote a series of Thoroughbred horseracing programs that picked winning horses.
 However, both my brothers died shortly thereafter and I decided not to sell them like I was planning.